AdvancedNormalizationTools/ANTsEcosystemOverview/README.md

 Brief introductory material showcasing R and Python wrapping of ANTs functionality

-# 9:15 - 10: Special Intro to ANTS (for ICERM grads and postdocs)
+# 9:15 - 10: Special Intro to ANTs (for ICERM grads and postdocs)

 * background (discussed in parallel with installation)